DavidOstberg/Team-Treadless/README.md

 ## Project description
-One executable receiving  user input transmitting CAN messages. one executable with at least two thread:
+One executable receiving  user input transmitting CAN messages.
+One executable with at least two thread:
 - One reading  CAN data
 - Emulation

+One executable for the dashboard user interface.

-keyboard input -> Input handler --vcan--> CAN reader | Emulator --vcan--> Dashboard
+keyboard input -> Input handler --vcan0--> CAN reader | Emulator --vcan1--> Dashboard

+Two communiation chanel are used: vcan0 and vcan1.

 ## Input Hander
 Keyboard mapping: